EleutherAI/website/content/get-involved.md

 #### Mathematics

 We have a need for theoretical and applied mathematicians to assist with various tasks, predominantly but not exclusively surrounding implementing group equivariant neural networks and doing topological data analysis.
 We are interested in expanding the more mathematically sophisticated research we do, but we are strongly limited by the number of mathematicians we have.
-Reach out to Stella Biderman ({{<discord/handle role="mathemagician" name="@StellaAthena">}}) or the {{<discord/channel "#equivariance">}} channel on Discord if you can help.
+Reach out to Stella Biderman ({{<discord/handle drole="mathemagician" name="@StellaAthena">}}) or the {{<discord/channel "#equivariance">}} channel on Discord if you can help.